t3cozh00/t3cozh00/README.md

 # <img alt="handwavegif" src="https://user-images.githubusercontent.com/39513876/112366216-8cfe7400-8cfe-11eb-8116-7d3dbae20e97.gif" width='40' align="left"/> Hi, I am Congying Zhao!

-<p><br/></p>
+---

 ## 👩‍💻 &nbsp;About Me

-🎓 &nbsp; I'm a 3rd-year Information Technology student at Oulu University of Applied Sciences in Finland.
+- 🎓 &nbsp; I'm a 3rd-year Information Technology student at Oulu University of Applied Sciences in Finland.

-⚡️ &nbsp; During my studies, I've worked on several team-based and cross-university projects, which have &nbsp; &nbsp; &nbsp; &nbsp; strengthened my skills in communication and working in diverse, international teams.
+- ⚡️ &nbsp; During my studies, I've worked on several team-based and cross-university projects, which have strengthened my skills in communication and working in diverse, international teams.

-💻 &nbsp; I'm currently looking for an internship or junior developer position to grow as a full-stack developer.
+- 💻 &nbsp; I'm currently looking for an internship or junior developer position to grow as a full-stack developer.

-🌻 &nbsp; I enjoy exploring new technologies and am passionate about solving real-world problems through code.
+- 🌻 &nbsp; I enjoy exploring new technologies and am passionate about solving real-world problems through code.

-🌱 &nbsp; I'm on track for learning more about Python, C#, Artificial Intelligence, Machine Learning.
+- 🌱 &nbsp; I'm on track for learning more about Python, C#, Artificial Intelligence, Machine Learning.

-💼 &nbsp; Welcome to check my [**LinkedIn**](https://www.linkedin.com/in/congying-zhao-36a29629a/) and [**Portfolio**](https://zoey-congying-zhao.vercel.app/) for more details about my study and project work.
+- 💼 &nbsp; Welcome to check my [**LinkedIn**](https://www.linkedin.com/in/congying-zhao-36a29629a/) and [**Portfolio**](https://zoey-congying-zhao.vercel.app/) for more details about my study and project work.
-<p><br/></p>

 ---

 ## ⚙️ &nbsp;Tech Stack